mmkke/SR-Retinex/README.md

 - The default model path is `model/vit_12_linear.pth`.
 - `--use_model` uses the ViT-based ISD estimator.
 - All Python source files live directly under `src/`.

+## License

+All rights reserved.

+This code is released for academic review only.
+Commercial use, redistribution, or derivative works are not permitted without written permission.